HimanS1708/CS658_Project/README.md

 # CS658 Project

 This is the project repository of Group 5 for the course CS658.
 We are working on the **CIC-Evasive-PDFMal2022** dataset.
 Our project idea is inspired by the paper [“PDF Malware Detection Based on Stacking Learning”](https://pdfs.semanticscholar.org/c4e6/1e9545951bf4e7dbefd7796b6f7f050a75f6.pdf), The International Conference on Information Systems Security and Privacy, February 2022.
 The goal of this project is to update the dataset with data post 2022 and review the ML/DL model used and try out modern techniques for classification.
+A thorough analysis of the existing dataset and model has been carried out to identify the limitations and finding the innovative ways to overcome the same.

 ## PDF Dataset